 How to Safely Sharpen Gravely Lawn Mower Blades DIY

 You can save some time and money by sharpening your own Gravely mower blades.
-There are several different tools that can be used to sharpen your blades including a metal file, drill powered blade sharpener or a disc grinder.
+There are several different tools that can be used to sharpen your blades including a metal file, a drill-powered blade sharpener, or a disc grinder.
 Follow these steps to sharpen your blades:

 Gather the tools you will need